Science of Reading Badge Rubric

 Provider does one of the following:

-• Applicant lists one or more models/frameworks but lacks clear or adequate explanation of how these contribute to the research.
+• Applicant lists one or more models/frameworks but needs further clarity, detail, or explanation of how these contribute to the research.

 0 points: